chrysante/scatha/README.md

 Read the [language reference](docs/LanguageRef.md) for details.

+**Anouncement**

+The project compiles and runs well with MSVC under Windows and Clang under MacOS

 ## Examples

 ### Simple program to calculate the GCD of 27 and 9 using the euclidean algorithm.